California CPE Requirements License Renewal

-Many organizations which certify business professionals for licensure rely on continuing professional education methods to ensure their members stay up-to-date with industry trends and keep their skills sharp.
-However, it is common for continuing professional education requirements to vary with each state or territory, even within the same organization.
-The American Institute of Certified Public Accountants (AICPA) is a prime example, as each location is governed and regulated by a state Board of Accountancy, so it is important for members of the AICPA to stay aware of their local state requirements, lest the recertification process become more confusing and frustrating than need be.
+Many certifying organizations rely on CPE to ensure their members keep up with industry trends and maintain their skills.
+However, it’s common for CPE requirements to vary with each state or territory, even within the same organization.
+For example, in the AICPA, each location is governed and regulated by a state Board of Accountancy.
+So, the California CPE requirements will be different from other states.
+Consequently, it is important for members to understand their local state requirements.
+Otherwise, the recertification process can become more confusing and frustrating.

-Members of the AICPA who live in California are required to renew their license every two years and must complete 20 hours of continuing professional education per year, for a total of 80 hours each recertification period, and the table below highlights the primary recertification limitations and deadlines imposed by the Board.
+Generally, CPAs based in California must required to renew their license every two years.
+And further, they must complete 20 hours of CPE per year.
+Overall, they need a total of 80 hours each recertification period.
+Accordingly, the table below highlights the primary recertification limitations and deadlines imposed by the Board.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|